Frequently Asked Questions

 What do I need to do for my child to make their First Communion?

 Any student in 2nd grade or above who has not made his/her First Communion is invited to participate in our First Communion Program.
 If your child is in 2nd grade, they will automatically be enrolled in First Communion prep when registering for Bridge.
 If your student is older than second grade, please email Mary Juliano Hayes and she will enroll your child in our Sacramental Prep program.
-First Communion families will participate in the following; attend a one-time information session in the Fall, participate in our monthly Bridge sessions, attend special workshops in the Fall to prepare for First Reconciliation and then again in the Spring to prepare for First Communion.
+First Communion families will participate in the following; attend a one-time parent formation session in the Fall, participate in our monthly Bridge sessions, attend two workshops in the Fall to prepare for First Reconciliation and then again in the Spring to prepare for First Communion.

 For students in Grades 8th – 12th